queenaccila/midnight-express-creative/Dialogue/Level-1.md

 **Mina:** Wait!

-[The Porter runs off and closes the door to the back car.]
+[The Porter runs off and shuts the door to the back car.]

 ---